import-io/s3-deploy/README.md

 ```

 Removes files in S3, that are not available in the local copy of the directory.
 Useful to cleanup files that should no longer reside in the remote version.
-Now it also has the abilityto specify glob pattern that defines filter for files that should be considered to be deleted.
+Now it also has the ability to specify glob pattern that defines filter for files that should be considered to be deleted.

 ```
 --index